 Weather in Moscow in winter

-P.s.: we stayed in a wonderful hotel just near the Red Square (5 minutes walking).
-It’s a bit expensive, but worth taking a look.
+The best part about Moscow in winter is that the hotels are way cheaper compared to other seasons.
+So you can actually afford luxury for less.
+We stayed in a wonderful hotel just near Red Square (5 minutes walking).
+It’s a bit expensive (come on, it’s St. Regis but worth taking a look.

 If you’re wondering about the best things to do in Moscow in winter, they are pretty much the same as the things to do in Moscow in summer.
 You might be spending a bit less time outside and more time inside the museums, so try to make your itinerary for Moscow in winter a bit more museum-heavy.
 If you’re looking for the best things to do in Moscow, head to my post that is all about things to do in Moscow.